-A research project took place from 2003-2005 to investigate the performance of various different types of cover (Fig 1).
-Outcomes from Queensland Natural Resources, Mines and Water (QNRM&W) Rural Water Use Efficiency Initiative (RWUIE) commissioned project included important new knowledge regarding the field performance of various different types of cover, technology to accurately assess evaporation and seepage losses and increased public awareness of the potential for evaporation reduction on water storages.
+A research project commissioned by the Rural Water Use Efficiency Initiative (RWUEI) of Queensland Natural Resources, Mines and Water (NRM&W) took place from 2003-2005 to investigate the performance of different types of cover.
+Outcomes from the project included important new knowledge regarding the field performance of different types of cover, technology to accurately assess evaporation and seepage losses and increased public awareness of the potential for evaporation reduction on water storages.
 Significant interest has been shown by landholders, agencies and consultancy companies in developing these technologies further.